 First, you need to figure out how much mash to serve per person.
 This will ultimately help you determine how many potatoes you need.

-Now, obviously different people eat different amounts of food.
-But when working out catering quantities, it’s best to work on averages.
+Now, obviously, different people eat different amounts of food.
+When working out catering quantities, it’s best to work on averages.
 If someone eats way less than their portion size, there is more for someone who eats more than the average portion size.
 It all balances out.

 To start, the USDA considers an average serving of mashed potatoes to be 1 cup.
 That’s equal to 7.41 ounces (210 grams).

-So, if you are catering an event for 10 people, you will have to make 10 cups of mash.
+So, if you are catering an event for 10 people, you must make 10 cups of mash.
 That equals 4.63 pounds (2.1 kilograms).

 If you are catering for 100 people, you need 100 cups of mash, which is 46.31 pounds (21 kilograms) of mash.

 Do you see the math?
-It’s super easy to calculate how many mashed potatoes per person to serve.
+It’s super easy to calculate how many mashed potatoes to serve.
 The more difficult calculation is how many potatoes per person for mash you need to use.

 How Many Potatoes Per Person For Mashed Potatoes?